lbrealdev/le-git/github-auth/git_ssh_key.md

 ssh-ed25519 XXXXX your_email@example.com
 ```

-**NOTE:** In the Key field we always put the value of the public key, it's something a little confusing, but it's well documented.
+**NOTE:** In the `Key` field we always put the value of the public key, it's something a little confusing, but it's well documented.

+### Add SSH keys via GitHub CLI

+// to do

 **After adding a new SSH authentication key to your account on GitHub.com, you can reconfigure any local repositories to use SSH**.
 For more information, see [Managing remote repositories](https://docs.github.com/en/get-started/getting-started-with-git/managing-remote-repositories#switching-remote-urls-from-https-to-ssh).